storageos/api-manager/controllers/pvc-label/README.md

 The controller needs to ensure that the defaults set in the StorageClass have not changed since the volume was provisioned.
-Otherwise a change to a feature label in the StorageClass would get immediately applied to all volumes, which would not be the expected behaviour.
+Otherwise a change to a feature label in the StorageClass would get applied to all volumes it provisioned, which may not be the expected behaviour.

-Since StorageClasses are immutable, to change a parameter requires deleting and recreating the StorageClass.
+Since StorageClasses are immutable, changing a parameter requires deleting and recreating the StorageClass.
 To detect this, when the PVC is created, the UID of the StorageClass is set in the `storageos.com/storageclass` annotation on the PVC by the [PVC StorageClass Annotation